LemesoftNostalgic/sprint-o-matic/README.md

 ## Installation

-If you want to try the application quickly, or you are using a Mac, a tablet, or a phone, you can use the web version.
+If you want to try the application quickly, or you are using a Mac.
 It is not a full version, but it works well enough to give an idea.
+You may need to restart the browser, if the app does not start properly.

   * [Link to web version](https://lemesoftnostalgic.github.io/sprint-o-matic/)